 (Via Reuters) Australia will abolish a temporary work visa popular with foreigners and replace it with a new programme requiring better English-language and job skills, Prime Minister Malcolm Turnbull said on Tuesday.

-Turnbull, struggling with poor voter approval ratings, rejected suggestions the visa policy change was in response to far-right wing political parties, such as One Nation, demanding more nationalistic policies.
+Turnbull, struggling with poor voter approval ratings, rejected suggestions the visa policy change was in response to far-right wing political parties, such as One Nation, demanding more nationalistic policies, most of the undocumented people get help from lawyers at becraftimmigrationlaw.com to deal with issues related to their visas.

 But in a Facebook announcement Turnbull said: “Our reforms will have a simple focus: Australian jobs and Australian values.”